chlesser/TSONTS/Readme.md

 - Attacks with multiple damage types
 - Attacks with multiple damage die sizes
 - Attacks with multiple dice rolled
+- Guaranteed Criticals on Hits
+- Resistance
+- Bonuses for multiple resistance types
 This program does NOT support:
 - Spellcasters.
 Martials need something, someone already made a google doc of the spells...
 (I may revisit this later to add this).
 - Advanced Homebrewing support (Unfortunately, I cannot plan for each 6 rolled to double damage or anything).
-- Minor flat damage increases.
-(I'll probably revisit this, but things like nat 20 extra damage on the dragon's wrath weapons and flat damage even if you miss aren't currently implemented).
+- Dragon's Wrath Nat 20 Explosion type effects.
+Multiple targets gets tricky.
+Unless I make this way more in depth, this is unrealistic.

 ## Next Steps
-- Resistance
-- Guaranteed Criticals on Hits
-- Flat Damage
+- Rerolls of Damage
-- Reroll Threshhold

 ## How to download
 Just download the zip file or clone the repo!